RevellFTW/codelikeabosch/README.md

 # Automatic Emergency Braking To Save Lives
-We simulated an the visualisation from the classified .CSV data in Unity, using C#
+We simulated an the visualisation from the classified .CSV data in Unity, using C#.

 ## Simulation & Scene
 The scene is about a car turning out from a paralel parking spot then it drives forward.